-But keeping customers can be a challenge.
+But keeping clients can be a challenge.
 "Every customer counts.
-If you're a small company with a few high-value clients, then if you are not servicing them in the right way you are in danger of losing them.
+If you're a small company with a few high-value clients, then if you’re not servicing them in the right way, you’re in danger of losing them.
 It's very easy to switch suppliers.
-If you are not nurturing your existing customers then what is to stop them going elsewhere?"
+If you’re not nurturing your existing customers, then what’s to stop them going elsewhere?"

 For Daniels, the answer is knowledge.
 "It's important to get closer to your customer," says Daniels.
 "You have to keep your finger on the pulse of what your customers are doing.
 You need to know things like when they last bought from you, when they are up for renewal or who are the highest spenders."

-Keeping good records - whether using Excel, Google spreadsheets or a dedicated customer relationship management system - will enable you and your team to keep track of your customers.
+Keeping good records - whether using Excel, Google spreadsheets or a customer relationship management (CRM) system - will enable you and your team to keep track of your customers.

-"A decent CRM system is the foundation stone of building up a successful business," says Mark Sinclair, founder of yourBusinessChannel.
+"A decent CRM system is the foundation stone of a successful business," says Mark Sinclair, founder of yourBusinessChannel.

 "When you have so many different relationships - with suppliers, clients, prospects - you simply cannot remember everything," he says.
 "Ideally you need to track all of your calls, meeting notes, emails and decisions.

 "What proper CRM software gives you is extraordinary visibility - you can see exactly what's going on and what your colleagues have said to people," Sinclair adds.
 "It also enables you to grade your prospects from warm to hot, and generate useful, real-time reports, which means you can see easily where the sales opportunities are."

 Win and keep customers

 Track all customer enquiries and make sales simpler with CRM software.
 Find your perfect fit with these tools from our Donut partners: